 - Follow the instructions provided.

-When adding a new monitoring point to APM, you are prompted to enter its location.
-This setting provides essential context for the data that the monitoring point collects.
-APM is all about monitoring from the perspective of your end users, and the location setting effectively declares where those users are geographically.
+When adding a new monitoring point to APM, you need to specify its location.
+This setting provides essential geographical context for the data that the monitoring point collects.

 Cable for Usage monitoring